hexhexD/openkore/README.md

 * Using patched NetRedirect.dll
 * python script to get launch parameters
 * Stealth inject NetRedirect.dll

-Need to update this ptr and function offset of all manual functions
+* Need to update this ptr and function offset of all manual functions
+* Enable logging flag to see what the client sends